medusajs/medusa-eats/README.md

 # Contribute

 We happily welcome contributions to this project!
- - Note: Please review the source code and ensure you have a thorough understanding of it before making any changes.
+<p style="font-size: smaller;">Note: Please review the source code and ensure you have a thorough understanding of it before making any changes </p>

 Follow the steps below to contribute to this project: